waliffcordeiro/goledger-challenge/README.md

 Now you will create your own permissioned blockchain.
 For that, you will bring up a network, create a channel, join a peer to that channel, install and instantiate a smart contract (aka chaincode in Hyperledger Fabric).
 After that, you will issue a transaction in the chaincode, change the source code of the chaincode and upgrade the network with the new smart contract.
 In **Part I** we will provide step-by-step instructions and in **Part II** you must complete the instructions on your own.

-To accomplish that we recommend you use a UNIX-like machine (Linux/macOS).
+To accomplish that, we recommend you use a UNIX-like machine (Linux/macOS).
 Besides that, we will need to install cURL and Docker.

 ## Install the prerequisites